 penny's latkes (potato pancakes)

-We were invited to a Chanukah meal a couple of years ago and I offered to bring latkes, and the traditional accompaniments of applesauce and sour cream.
-I've made my own applesauce for years, so no problem.
+We were invited to a Hanukkah meal a couple of years ago and I offered to bring latkes and the traditional accompaniments of applesauce and sour cream.
+I've made my applesauce for years, so no problem.
 I'd never made latkes before, but figured I could do it.
-I found some traditional recipes that didn't add extras (cheese for example) and I chose what seemed the best from a few of them.
-Now I've made these several times and have learned the "secret" to good latkes is to make sure as much moisture as possible has been removed from the potatoes & onions before frying.
+I found some traditional recipes that didn't add extras (cheese, for example) and I chose what seemed the best from a few of them.
+I've made these several times since and have learned the "secret" to good latkes is to make sure as much moisture as possible has been removed from the potatoes and onions before frying.

 Blue Ribbon Recipe